terracoin/windowsentinel/README.md

 3. Go into %appdata% terracoincore

-Open terracoin.conf and make sure it as at least:
+Open terracoin.conf and make sure it has at least:

-  rpcuser=someuser
+'''rpcuser=someuser
 rpcpassword=somepass
 server=1
 rpcport=13332
 rpcconnect=127.0.0.1
+'''

 Restart Terracoin-QT and wait for it to sync.